 Want to recreate a similar feel for your home?
 For more traditional fireplace design ideas, check out our gallery.

-4. Group your favourite finds
+4. Display your favourite finds in groups

 Below, the owner’s silver collection is beautifully displayed in the hallway – it started with a vesta case belonging to his grandfather.
 See more of the thatched cottage with its intriguing past.